partITech/php-mistral/doc/mistral-client/LLaMaCPP/embeddings.md

 # Llama.cpp Embeddings API

+> [!IMPORTANT]
+> This method is specific to this service inference.
+> You should consider using the [Unified embedding documentation](../Basics/embeddings.md) for more information.

 The **Embeddings API** allows you to convert input text into high-dimensional vector representations (embeddings).
 These embeddings are useful for various tasks such as semantic search, clustering, recommendation systems, or as input for other machine learning models.

 ---